About Me | Skills and Tools | Notable Credits | Philosophy | Work History | Education | Fun Facts

 Philosophy

 Developer-First Engineer – My goal is to make every developer around me more impactful by eliminating friction and creating an environment where they can feel confident and engaged with their work.
 I also make it clear that no one has to suffer in silence.
 If someone is stuck, uncertain, or overwhelmed then I’m the person they can come to.
+This is achieved by:

 - Being available and open for communication.